nulib-oer/lantern/source/drafts/technology.md

 # Technology Overview

-**Lantern assumes no prior experience with writing code.** Lantern provides all of the necessary guides, templates, and scripts to begin publishing open textbooks on GitHub or any other web hosting service.

 ::: box :::

+**No prior coding experience is required to begin publishing OER with Lantern.** This toolkit provides all of the necessary instructions, templates, and scripts to begin publishing and sharing OER.

-Lantern teaches two production workflows that use plain text to format chapter content and produce open textbooks in multiple formats from a single source.
-Specifically, Lantern will help you...
+Lantern provides two workflow options to guide you through producing OER in multiple formats from a single source.
+Once you've learned the workflows, you'll be able to:

-1. Convert textbook manuscripts from common word processing formats to Markdown
+1. Take a textbook manuscript or other content and convert it from a word processing format (such as .docx) to Markdown
-2. Format chapter content using Markdown syntax with a text editor
+2. Use Markdown syntax to format your content to include simple design elements such as bold, callout boxes, hyperlinks, tables, equations, and embedded media
-3. Publish textbooks as a website with PDF, EPUB, LATEX, and DOCX download options
+3. Publish the fully-accessible OER as a website with PDF, EPUB, LATEX, and DOCX download options

 :::

 ## Production Workflows

-We recommend the online workflow to first-time users of Lantern and the Desktop workflow to advanced users looking for more flexibility and customization.

-- The [**online** workflow](#online-workflow) is the simpler option, but it relies on [GitHub](https://github.com/) for document processing.
-This workflow does not use the command line or require any software installations.
+- The [**online** workflow](#online-workflow) is for first-time users of Lantern.
+This workflow does not require any software installations.
+It relies on [GitHub](https://github.com/) for document processing, and uses [GitHub Pages](https://pages.github.com/) as an option for a web hosting service.
+If you choose this workflow, you'll be ready to produce your own open textbooks in about 30 minutes.

-- The [**desktop** workflow](#desktop-workflow) is more complicated, but removes GitHub as a dependency.
-Some free software installation is required.
-This workflow uses the [command line](https://tutorial.djangogirls.org/en/intro_to_command_line/) to run scripts that Lantern provides.
+- The [**desktop** workflow](#desktop-workflow) is for advanced users who are already familiar with the online workflow, and who want a more robust environment to produce open textbooks.
+It removes GitHub as the document processor, and requires some free software installation.
+This workflow uses the command line to run scripts that Lantern provides.
+Depending on your operating system and permissions, if you choose this workflow, you'll be ready to produce your own textbooks in about 3 hours.

 The online workflow uses [GitHub Pages](https://pages.github.com/) as a web hosting service, but the output files can be uploaded to any other static website hosting service.